Rails-Designer/perron-site/app/content/articles/embed-ruby.md

 ## `erbify` helper

 For the most granular control, the `erbify` helper allows to process specific sections of a file as ERB.
 This is ideal for generating dynamic content like lists or tables from your resource's metadata, without needing to enable ERB for the entire file.
-The `erbify` helper can be used with a string or, more commonly, a block.

 **Example:** Generating a list from frontmatter data in a standard `.md` file.
 ```markdown